 Information is retained for the five year accreditation term and for a further three years following a lapse of accreditation.

 Member audit is managed internally with data stored on our CRM and on spreadsheets.
 We receive hard copy submissions which are stored in secure cabinets and shredded once the audit is complete.

-d) Members of the public who make enquiries
+d) Members of the public who make enquiries or complaints

 We do not usually record or process any data from members of the public who ring us with general enquiries.
 If a query does require us to take personal data we will explain this at the time.
 We do not record phone calls.